-A respiratory therapist teaches patients how to perform their breathing techniques and habits, such as deep breathing or avoidance of deep breathing.
+The respiratory therapist job description entails teaching patients how to perform their breathing techniques and habits, such as deep breathing or avoidance of deep breathing.

-They practice correct use of respirators and concentrators such as oxygen tanks and ventilators, which are used in hospitals to treat patients with respiratory problems.
+It also involves practicing correct use of respirators and concentrators, such as oxygen tanks and ventilators, which are used in hospitals to treat patients with respiratory problems.

-It is their duty to take care of the equipment in a hospital room while the patient is being treated by other medical professionals also working in that medical facility’s room, such as doctors or nurses.
+Respiratory therapists take care of equipment in a hospital room while patients are being treated by other medical professionals, such as doctors and nurses.

-It also involves performing pulmonary function tests such as spirometry, arterial blood gas analysis, and lung capacity assessment.
+Furthermore, respiratory therapists perform pulmonary function tests, such as spirometry, arterial blood gas analysis, and lung capacity assessment.

-Helping patients exercise regularly so they can remain healthy while living at home is among the duties of respiratory therapists.
+Respiratory therapists help patients exercise regularly so they can remain healthy while living at home.

-Support for patients and their family members, such as providing information about the patient’s diagnosis and treatment, when the patient is in a hospital or at home recovering from an injury or disease, are also a part of their job.
+They support patients and their family members by providing information about the patient’s diagnosis and treatment when the patient is in a hospital or at home recovering from an injury or disease.

-Respiratory therapists help patients maintain good health habits by offering them a workable plan to prevent respiratory problems.
+Respiratory therapists’ job description includes helping patients maintain good health habits by offering them a workable plan to prevent respiratory problems.

 They encourage family members who live with the patient to participate in treatments and learn how to do them themselves if necessary so that the patient can return home sooner.

-The respiratory therapist duties also involve detecting and treating problems such as allergies, asthma, bronchitis, pneumonia, chronic obstructive pulmonary disease (COPD), respiratory infection, or tuberculosis.
+Respiratory therapists detect and treat problems, such as allergies, asthma, bronchitis, pneumonia, chronic obstructive pulmonary disease (COPD), respiratory infection, or tuberculosis.

-It also entails using diagnostic equipment such as spirometers to evaluate patients for respiratory problems that require further attention.
+They also use diagnostic equipment, such as spirometers, to evaluate patients for respiratory problems that require further attention.

 Respiratory Therapist Job Description Sample/Example/Template